Andrew Knizner Preview, Player Props: Cardinals vs. Reds

 Andrew Knizner At The Plate

-- He has gone deep in 13.4% of his games this season, and 4.3% of his trips to the plate.
+- Looking at the 68 games he has played this year, he's hit a long ball in nine of them (13.2%), and in 4.2% of his trips to the plate.

-- In 21 games this year (31.3%), Knizner has picked up an RBI, and in six of those games (9%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.

-- In 35.8% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.